Movie times are approximate.

 All movies scheduled for screening are subject to change.

-You are allowed to eat and drink in the movie room but we ask that you please you’re your garbage into the trashcan can before you leave.
+You are allowed to eat and drink in the movie room but we ask that you please put your garbage into the trashcan before you leave.
 (There is a trashcan outside the movie room.)
-Please exercise the same courtesy to your neighbors as you would in a major movie theater which means turning your phone to silence.
+Please exercise the same courtesy to your neighbors as you would in a major movie theater which means switching your smartphone to silence.

 6:00 pm SERGEANT PRESTON OF THE YUKON (1956)

 Canadian Mountie Sgt.
 Preston patrols the wilds of the Yukon with his horse Rex and his faithful dog Yukon King, battling both the elements and criminals.
 In the episode "Cry Wolf," weekend guest Kathy Garver plays the role of young Annabelle.
 Ruthless gold thieves target a rich claim that was reportedly staked by "Windy" Brown, a man with an understanding wife and a reputation as an incurable teller of tall tales.